GradedJestRisk/db-training/RDBMS/ORACLE/tuning/overview/cursor.md

 ORDER BY child_number;
 ```

-Check if because of selctivity
+Check if because of selectivity
 ```oracle
 SELECT child_number, trim(predicate) AS predicate, low, high FROM v$sql_cs_selectivity